 - commissioning services that allow the release of police officers to the front line

-- facilitating collaboration with partners – sharing accommodation with local authorities and Hampshire Fire and Rescue Service, sharing support functions with Hampshire County Council, Joint Operations Unit and ICT structure with Thames Valley.
+- facilitating collaboration with partners – sharing accommodation with local authorities and Hampshire Fire and Rescue Service, sharing support functions with Hampshire County Council, the Joint Operations Unit and ICT structure with Thames Valley Police.

 Holding the Chief Constable to account for the delivery of operationally effective and efficient policing

-Michael does this through his COMPASS (Commissioner’s Performance, Accountability, Scrutiny and Strategy) meetings, which the public can view and submit question for, and through formal progress and scrutiny meetings, one to one closed scrutiny and challenge sessions and written challenge.
+The PCC does this through the COMPASS (Commissioner’s Performance, Accountability, Scrutiny and Strategy) meetings, which the public can view and submit questions for, and through formal progress and scrutiny meetings, one-to-one closed scrutiny and challenge sessions, and written challenge.

 Bringing partners together from across the whole community safety and criminal justice system to facilitate joint working